Villanova Wildcats play in Big East Tournament against the Georgetown Hoyas

 Georgetown Hoyas (7-24, 2-18 Big East) vs. Villanova Wildcats (16-15, 10-10 Big East)

-The Hoyas’ record in Big East games is 2-18.
-Georgetown is eighth in the Big East scoring 70.2 points per game and is shooting 42.6%.
+The Hoyas are 2-18 against Big East teams.
+Georgetown has a 3-21 record against opponents above .500.

-TOP PERFORMERS: Eric Dixon is averaging 15.7 points and 6.4 rebounds for the Wildcats.
-Caleb Daniels is averaging 14.0 points over the last 10 games for Villanova.
+TOP PERFORMERS: Eric Dixon is scoring 15.7 points per game and averaging 6.4 rebounds for the Wildcats.
+Justin Moore is averaging 2.1 made 3-pointers over the last 10 games for Villanova.

-Amir “Primo” Spears is averaging 15.9 points and 5.2 assists for the Hoyas.
-Brandon Murray is averaging 11.3 points over the past 10 games for Georgetown.
+Qudus Wahab is averaging 9.9 points and 7.4 rebounds for the Hoyas.
+Jay Heath is averaging 1.8 made 3-pointers over the last 10 games for Georgetown.

 LAST 10 GAMES: Wildcats: 6-4, averaging 67.6 points, 28.1 rebounds, 10.5 assists, 5.5 steals and 2.2 blocks per game while shooting 43.9% from the field.
 Their opponents have averaged 66.6 points per game.